 I love Bordeaux, France and I’m sharing with you all the reasons why you must visit this beautiful city.

 I fell in love with Bordeaux when I visited it a couple of years ago.
 When I went to Heather Bullard’s Academy, we flew into Bordeaux.
-Afterwards the workshop, I wanted to explore Bordeaux more before heading off to Paris.
+Afterward the workshop, I wanted to explore Bordeaux more before heading off to Paris.
 Aaron met me in Bordeaux and we spent three days.
 We were both surprised at how beautiful and clean this old city was.

 The City of Bordeaux